 The benefits of wheelchairs

-Wheelchairs can vastly improve your quality of life by allowing you to continue to be active life and do the things you enjoy.
+If you have limited mobility, a wheelchair can vastly improve your quality of life by allowing you to continue to be active and do the things you enjoy.
 Choosing the right wheelchair can enable you to socialise and go out with friends and family.

 Types of wheelchairs available

 Wheelchairs of either type tend to be smaller than mobility scooters, and are often more manoeuvrable, so may allow better access into shops and other buildings.
-However, if you want to read about the top mobility scooters we’ve tested, see our articles in Home & garden.
+But if you want to find out if a mobility scooter would suit you better, read our guide to choosing a mobility scooter.

 These are usually most suitable for people who: